public interface IscServer

 The Smart GWT Server provides a standardized request and response protocol designed for data-oriented "CRUD" operations (create, retrieve, update, delete).

-Similar to the impact of Struts on early web applications, this standardized protocol avoids developers in different groups inventing their own incompatible and redundant request/response protocols, and allows developers to more easily learn code they didn't author.
+This standardized protocol avoids developers in different groups inventing their own incompatible and redundant request/response protocols, and allows developers to more easily learn code they didn't author.

 Most UI designs do not directly reflect the underlying Object model and so some degree of translation is necessary in order to populate UI components with data and apply user changes to the Java Object model.
 This is often accomplished with brittle, difficult to understand data translation code sprinkled throughout the system, done in a different way for every screen or component.